-- assessment of growth potential. - Anticipate growth along London Lane/Bill Jones Road and invest in infrastructure. - Evaluate ways to provide better connectivity than previous growth areas in East Brainerd and along Standifer Gap.
+- School capacity should be a factor when assessing growth potential. - Anticipate growth along London Lane/Bill Jones Road and invest in infrastructure. - Evaluate ways for the County to provide better connectivity than previous growth areas in East Brainerd and along Standifer Gap.